-The typical asking rate per listing is in the $20's per square foot per year.
-The Southeast Omaha region is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 8% increase in rent.
+The typical asking rate per listing is in the $10's per square foot per year.
+The Southeast Omaha region is going through a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 10% decline in rent.

-Compared to the rest of the Omaha market, the Southeast Omaha submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Omaha market, the Southeast Omaha submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 20 listings have been posted online, which means listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 14 listings have come on the market, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,250 sqft.
-Most properties in this market are around 3 stories.
-Most buildings in this market were built in 1955 and are Class C.
+The standard measurement for office space in this area is around 1,440 sqft.
+Most buildings in this region are around 3 stories.
+Most buildings in this area were built in 1955 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Company management is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Southeast Omaha residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.